frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 NOTE: Story **3060** is not trivial because rerunning reports happens in the background.

-**3070:** Given is that I as a Frank developer are testing my app in the DTAP test environment.
+**3070:** Given is that I as a Frank developer am testing my app in the DTAP test environment.
 I want the option to rerun a single report in the debug tab.
 This is relevant in the context of story **2060**.

 **3100:** Given is that I have rerun a report as a Frank developer and that this test failed.
 I want the option to compare the original capture to the new results.
 I want to see the two datasets next to each other such that I can see what is the same and what is different.